 If a lead agency determines that there is no substantial evidence of a reasonably foreseeable significant adverse environmental impact from the proposed project, an ND is issued.
 In making this determination, the whole record is considered.
 The ND must contain the following information: (a) a brief description of the project, including a commonly used name for the project, if any; (b) the location of the project, preferably shown on a map, and the name of the project proponent; (c) a proposed finding that the project will not have a significant effect on the environment; and (d) an attached copy of the Initial Study.
-It is good practice to also include the current environmental setting and land uses in which the project will be located, a list of public agencies whose approvals will be required, and information regarding tribal consultation.
+It is good practice to also include the current environmental setting, and land uses in which the project will be located, a list of public agencies whose approvals will be required, and information regarding tribal consultation.

 The ND cannot be adopted until after there is a public review period of either 20 or 30 days and the agency has taken into consideration any comments received during the review period.
-Then that information is presented to the agency decision maker.
-However, a longer review period of at least 30 days (rather than 20) is necessary whenever any one of the following circumstances is present: (1) a state agency is the lead agency, a responsible agency, or a trustee agency; (2) a state agency otherwise has jurisdiction by law with respect to a project; or (3) the proposed project is of sufficient statewide, regional, or areawide significance.
-This 30-day comment period is more common than a 20-day comment period because many projects can be considered to have some regional impact, and it may be legally risky to undertake a 20-day review period when it is unclear whether there are circumstances requiring the additional 10 days.
+Then that information is presented to the agency decision-maker.
+However, a longer review period of at least 30 days (rather than 20) is necessary whenever any one of the following circumstances is present: (1) a state agency is the lead agency, a responsible agency, or a trustee agency; (2) a state agency otherwise has jurisdiction by law with respect to a project; or (3) the proposed project is of statewide, regional, or areawide significance.
+This 30-day comment period is more common than a 20-day comment period for two reasons: first, the California Department of Fish and Wildlife (CDFW) is a trustee agency with respect to all projects with potential adverse effects on fish and wildlife resources, on rare or endangered plants, or on game refuges, ecological reserves, and other areas that CDFW administers; and second, many projects can be considered to have some regional impact.
+As a result, it may be legally risky to undertake a 20-day review period when it is unclear whether there are circumstances requiring the additional 10 days.

 "Adoption" of an ND is not the same as "approval" of the overall project for which the ND was prepared.
 Rather, in the absence of any CEQA exemption, such adoption may be a necessary (though separate) step to be taken before project approval can occur.
-Environmental impacts of a proposed project are just one of many factors that agency decision makers must weigh when considering whether to approve a project.
-Although CEQA does not require the adoption of any formal findings at the time of ND adoption, lead agencies may choose to approve such findings to create a strong administrative record where a legal challenge seems possible.
-After the agency decision makers approve a project, the agency has five working days in which to transmit a Notice of Determination (NOD) to the State Clearinghouse and (for local approvals) to the County Clerk of the county in which a project is located.
+Environmental impacts of a proposed project are just one of many factors that agency decision-makers must weigh when considering whether to approve a project.
+Although CEQA does not require the adoption of any formal findings at the time of ND adoption, lead agencies may choose to approve such findings to create a strong administrative record where a legal challenge seems possible or likely.
+After the agency decision-makers approve a project, the agency has five working days in which to transmit a Notice of Determination (NOD) to the State Clearinghouse and (for local approvals) to the County Clerk of the county in which a project is located.
 As a reminder, the posting of the NOD by the County Clerk or State Clearinghouse commences a 30-day statute of limitations for the filing of CEQA lawsuits challenging the agency's project approval.